 - Mecca’s geographic conditions

 Regarding the qur’anic evidence, the fact that the Qur’an names Mecca just once may look suspicious when compared with the New Testament’s naming Jerusalem, for example, almost 180 times.
 However, the two scriptures are radically different books.
-By way of comparison, the former names only a few contemporary geographic locations and none more than a couple of times, while the latter names many towns and other geographic features multiple times.
+By way of comparison, the Qur’an names only a few contemporary geographic locations and none more than a couple of times, while the New Testament names many towns and other geographic features multiple times.
 Likewise, the Qur’an names Muhammad just four times, while the New Testament uses the name Jesus well over a thousand times.
-Thus, the important point with reference to the Qur’an’s naming of Mecca is that it names it in relation to its own story, whereas Petra (al-Raqim) is mentioned only in relation to a past event.
+Thus, the important point with reference to the Qur’an’s naming of Mecca is that it names it in relation to its own story, whereas Petra (al-Raqim) is mentioned only in relation to a historical event.
+And there’s nothing about that mention to suggest that al-Raqim is in the vicinity of Muhammad’s hearers.

-Some scholars think the Qur’an’s other data point to Islam’s having originated in Nabatea.
-For example, a literal reading of Q 37:137 locates Muhammad’s audience beside Sodom’s Nabatean ruins.
-A freer reading allows for the traditional interpretation, which puts the ruins beside the Arabs’ caravan route to Syria.
 Q 80:24-32 and other Meccan passages speak of God’s provision of fruit and anʿām—sometimes translated “cattle”—which Mecca’s climate would not have allowed.
-But anʿām can also be translated “beasts,” which includes camels.
+But anʿām can also be translated “beasts,” which could mean camels.
 This would make the verse’s provisions “for you and your beasts” relevant to traders and camel herders alike.
-Q 6:136-139 implies that Muhammad’s opponents were themselves agriculturalists.
+Q 6:136-139 implies that Muhammad’s opponents were themselves farmers.
 But such passages may well detail practices of residents of pagan Ta’if, just 87 kilometers (54 miles) from Mecca.
-In fact, most of the Qur’an’s agricultural references require a locale no further afield than Ta’if, famous for its grapes, pomegranates, figs, etc. Only olives would require the growing conditions found in Yemen and Nabatea-Palestine, at the two ends of western Arabia’s overland trade route.
+In fact, most of the Qur’an’s agricultural references require a locale no further afield than Ta’if, famous for its grapes, pomegranates, figs, etc. Only olives would require the growing conditions found in Yemen and Nabatea-Palestine, at either end of western Arabia’s overland trade route.
 Thus, almost everything in the Qur’an’s early suras is compatible with its Hijazi origins.
 There is also no reason to reject the traditional Muslim view that these texts speak universally (possibly after the pattern of the biblical psalms).

 Revisionists must reckon with two other facts which argue against Islam’s Nabatean origins: